Adaora-AA/Adaora-AA/README.md

-- 👋 Hi, I’m @Adaora-AA
-- 👀 I am a Healthcare datalyst analyst with a background in Biochemistry and Public Health.
+- Healthcare datalyst analyst with a background in Biochemistry and Public Health.
 - My goal is to support health organisations in their mission to improve patient health by using relevant data to improve patient care and assist in resolving organization-wide pain points around data and reporting.

 I have a passion for executing analytical experiments to solve problems using my experience in:
 • Extracting, cleaning, and analysing data from relational database systems using SQL subqueries, window functions, and temp tables.